sixty-nine/LiipRasterizeBundle/README.md

  - `cache.path` - The path where to store the temporary files.
 The directory must be writtable by Apache.
 Usually you will use the application cache dir.

- - `cache.extension` - Extension to use for temporary files.
-This should go away with future releases of the bundle.

  - `cache.ttl`- The time to live of temporary files in seconds.
 Defaults to 5 minutes.